Johnkehike/spfx-readmeNoteDocker/project_1/README.md

 as the code is running from your docker container, first run the url http://localhost:35729 before loading your workbench. open the url in unsafe mode before open

-if you have an old project, there are SPFx images for older versions of SPFx. you can find the list here. - https://hub.docker.com/r/m365pnp/spfx
+if you have an old project, there are SPFx images for older versions of SPFx. you can find the list here. - https://hub.docker.com/r/m365pnp/spfx.
+N/B to run the image on an existing project, run the command followed by gulp trust-dev-cert and gulp serve

 references
 - Danny Jessee (2023). _Scaling up a SharePoint Framework Development Team_ [Scaling up SharePoint Framework Development for Enterprises]. https://app.pluralsight.com/library/courses/scaling-up-sharepoint-framework-development-enterprises/table-of-contents [2/9/2025]